 Digitally transforming the business model does more than change technology, it changes the way the company does business.
-For example, sports apparel manufacturers are offering GPS technology and, in food and beverage manufacturing eCommerce is enabling marketplace and direct to consumer sales.
+For example, sports apparel manufacturers are offering GPS technology and, in the B2B food industry and beverage production eCommerce is enabling marketplace and direct-to-consumer sales.

 No matter the subject area, a digital transformation roadmap for manufacturing covers 3 key stages.

 Defining the Destination

 Know where you are going and clearly articulate where the destination lies and what it looks like.
 Start by assessing:

 - Your competitor’s performance and their market share

 Next figure out where the company lies on the technology maturity scale.
 Now you can begin to define your destination.
 Once your ducks are in a row you can compare current assets to the future you envision.
 This includes human assets.

 You need the right people in place to begin the journey and get you through the transformation.
 More likely than not, you’ll need to engage digital transformation consultants.
 If you can’t articulate your vision for the company post-transformation, you can’t even begin to strategize.
 Just complete this one step and you are already ahead of 50% of US manufacturing companies who lack a roadmap to ease the adoption of digital solutions.

 Conceptualize the Strategy and Plan